ThingEngineer/Dormio-Device-Duo-Wearable/README.md

-# Dormio-Device-Due-Sensors
+# Dormio-Device-Duo-Sensors
-Dormio Device Due - Wearable Device Sensor Platform
+Dormio Device Duo - Wearable Device Sensor Platform

-This repository contains the code that runs on the Dormio Device Due wearable device sensor platform.
+This repository contains the code that runs on the Dormio Device Duo wearable device sensor platform.